Spitfire-Cluster-Community/ase-pe-pvp/docs/_articles/weapons-and-parts.md

 Attachments are required to upgrade some weapons to the Legendary tier.
 They can also be manually added at any tier.

-1. Put the weapon and the desired attachment into the {% include term-link.html title="Spitfire Armory" %}.
+1. Put the weapon and the desired attachment into the {% include link.html collection="glossary" title="Spitfire Armory" %}.
 1. Ensure the weapon is selected then click Add Attachment .

 ## How to upgrade a weapon

-1. Put the weapon and the required parts into the {% include term-link.html title="Spitfire Armory" %}.
+1. Put the weapon and the required parts into the {% include link.html collection="glossary" title="Spitfire Armory" %}.
 1. Ensure the weapon is selected then click Upgrade Weapon.
 1. The weapon will either be upgraded or it will tell you the missing parts.
 Repeat step 2 until the weapon is full upgraded.

 <div class="markdown-alert markdown-alert-tip">
 <p class="markdown-alert-title">Tip</p>
-<p>Use the {% include term-link.html title="Blueprint Station" %} to create a blueprint of your upgraded weapon incase you lose it.
-You will need multiple parts for an upgrade, it's recommended to put them directly into the {% include term-link.html title="Blueprint Station" %} and convert them to a blueprint for later use.
+<p>Use the {% include link.html collection="glossary" title="Blueprint Station" %} to create a blueprint of your upgraded weapon incase you lose it.
+You will need multiple parts for an upgrade, it's recommended to put them directly into the {% include link.html collection="glossary" title="Blueprint Station" %} and convert them to a blueprint for later use.
 Also see <a href="../upgrading-items/">Upgrading Items</a> to blueprint beyond the limit of 3 crafts.</p>
 </div>